Sekukulu enungi!

 This billboard poster never fails to amaze me, every time I see it.

-a bank which assigns you a GIGANTIC banking consultant who produces a tape measure and measures your boob ….
+I cannot understand why you would be drawn to join a bank which assigns you a GIGANTIC banking consultant who produces a tape measure and measures your boob ….

 Jon went to Kampala for an internet conference for a couple of days.
 I don’t know what it is about him leaving, but things go wrong when he does.
 Just after he left Jordan used the mixer tap in the kitchen.
 It had been leaking slightly, but it now started leaking a lot, spraying water everywhere.
 Jordan had a go with the wrench and almost stopped it, but at this point it broke and the water came shooting out, soaking him, then me and the kitchen.
 We had to switch the water off at the mains.
 As it was Sunday evening there was no point calling a plumber, as we needed a new mixer tap for him to be able to fix it.

-the next morning.
+I called him the next morning.
 I think he must have been walking past our house as he arrived almost instantly.
 Anyway he went off into town and got a new mixer tap and fixed it.

 “You need a new washer” he said “this one is too hard.
 It needs to be flexible.”
 He showed me the old, brittle washer and then showed me the new flexible one he was installing.
 I thought it unusual that it was red and yellow.
 Then I looked on the floor.
 There was half a flipflop / jandal there with a circular hole in it.
 That’s what he had used to make the new washer out of!

 One of the things that I find quite affronting (if that’s a word) is the tone of the wording on the electricity and water bills.
-Even though I always pay our bills when they come in (we pay by cash or cheque – I wouldn’t trust the banks to sort out APs or DDs) I never feel they really appreciate my custom or willingness to p
+Even though I always pay our bills when they come in (we pay by cash or cheque – I wouldn’t trust the banks to sort out APs or DDs) I never feel they really appreciate my custom or willingness to pay promptly:

-urage you to urgently settle your water bills to zero upon receipt of this invoice to avoid being disconnected.
+Water bill: ‘Dear esteemed customer, we would like you to enjoy our services without any inconveniences.
+We encourage you to urgently settle your water bills to zero upon receipt of this invoice to avoid being disconnected.
 Please expect no further warning.’

-you for keeping your account up to date.
+Electricity bill: ‘Thank you for keeping your account up to date.
 You are however advised to settle the current bill by the payment due date.’
 (Why do they need the ‘however’?)

 Similarly when I saw the school reports of the three children we sponsor, the wording seemed very old fashioned and harsh.
 It was like looking at the school report my Nan had shown me.
 My Nan was born in 1911 and her report was from around 1916.
 There were no positive words, no words of encouragement on the children’s reports.
 Just words telling them they weren’t performing well enough.
 Even the report of the littlest one, aged 5, who came 2nd in class said ‘Try harder next time’.